-In January, just about a month into my new role as Executive Director here at MRG, it was my honor to facilitate a panel requested by staff and leadership of the Affiliated Tribes of Northwest Indians.
+In January 2019, just about a month into my new role as Executive Director here at Seeding Justice, it was my honor to facilitate a panel requested by staff and leadership of the Affiliated Tribes of Northwest Indians.
 They wanted us to pull together leaders who were working at the intersection of philanthropy and Indian Country for an audience of elected tribal leaders, staff, and agency leaders to talk to about what was happening in “mainstream” philanthropy.
 The panel included Don Ragona, Deputy Director of the Native American Rights Fund (NARF), Mychal Cherry, Executive Director of Spirit Mountain Community Fund, and Elyse Gordon from Philanthropy Northwest.
 Along with nearly 400 tribal leaders from across the northwest, there were staff in the audience from the Northwest Health Foundation, Meyer Memorial Trust, Social Justice Fund, and the Oregon Community Foundation.

 The panel wasn’t just about how we can create better access for Indian Country to philanthropy, rather, it was about the history of the transfer of wealth from indigenous to settler colonial control, the consolidation of wealth and power held in the philanthropic sector, the restrictions of giving from tribal foundations, and some of what the path forward might be to untangle all of this.
 Here are some of the major takeaways from of our time together.